hdima/erlport/erlport.org/src/index.rst

         # Run protocol with port open on STDIO
         proto.run(Port(use_stdio=True))

-Test the modules above in Erlang shell:
+Test the modules above in the Erlang shell:

 .. sourcecode:: erlang